quicksilver/manual/docs/introduction.md

 ## Filtering the Results List

 The default behavior of Quicksilver is to **_filter_** the results list when searching.
-As keys are entered, things that don't match are removed from the results and the remaining items are sorted based on who well they match what was entered.
+As keys are entered, things that don’t match are removed from the results and the remaining items are sorted based on who well they match what was entered.

-There's an often overlooked gear menu at the top right of the results list.
+There’s an often overlooked gear menu at the top right of the results list.
 It can change the search mode of the results list.
 Instead of filtering the results list can be set to snap to a match.
-The items remain sorted and as keys are typed the selected item is changed (and the list scrolled) but non-matching items aren't removed from the list.
+The items remain sorted and as keys are typed the selected item is changed (and the list scrolled) but non-matching items aren’t removed from the list.

 Sometimes these behaviors are known as **_narrowing_** (filtering) and **_selection_** (snapping).